Project Overview

 Stored GuardDuty finding fd-12345678 in guardduty-alerts-processed/guardduty_finding_fd-12345678_2024-12-17-10-00-00.json

-• Automatically process and store GuardDuty findings in real time.
+• Automatically processed and stored GuardDuty findings in real time.

-• Reduce manual handling of GuardDuty alerts by 70%.
+• Reduced manual handling of GuardDuty alerts by 70%.

-• Enable long-term storage and analysis of threat data for compliance.
+• Enabled long-term storage and analysis of threat data for compliance.

 1. Integrate with SNS for real-time notifications.